FarmBot/farmbot-js/readme.md

 ## Prerequisites

-Works on any browser that supports native promises.
-Consider using a polyfill if your target browser does not support promises natively.
+Works on any browser that supports:

+ * Native Promise objects (you can polyfill this one).
+ * Native Websockets (we don't plan on supporting polyfills).

 ## Installation